parj/AddOnJavaAntTasks/README.md

 Run `gradle csvDiffTask`

-## XPATH - Stripping out fluff from the XML and manipulating the XML.
-The use case for this is, before comparison, sometimes XMLs need to be cleaned and renamed
+## XPATH - Strips out fluff from the XML and manipulating the XML.
+The use case for this is, before comparison, sometimes XMLs need to be cleaned and renamed.
+The cleaned xmls can be diffed using xmlunittask.

     apply plugin : 'antxpath'